Corrective Jaw Surgery

 Advancements in technology over the years have provided new tools and techniques to minimize recovery time and maximize results.
 We are now able to understand an accurate picture of your jaw as it is now, and Drs.
-Cuomo, Cuomo, Marzullo, Patella, Miller Jr., Lee, Valenti and Huberman can even give you an idea of what it will look like after treatment using special computer software and 3D imaging.
+Cuomo, Cuomo, Marzullo, Patella, Miller Jr., Lee and Valenti can even give you an idea of what it will look like after treatment using special computer software and 3D imaging.

 Jaw Surgery Procedure

 Orthognathic surgery is a significant procedure, and thus often requires months of preparation and extensive consultation prior to the surgery itself.

 Recovery from Jaw Surgery